 - Easy to store

-Nina Ottosson is famous for designing many different types of dog puzzles, and her treat dispensers are a great way to challenge bored and energetic dogs using a system based on rewards.
+Nina Ottosson is famous for designing many different types of dog puzzles, and her treat dispensers are a good way to challenge bored and energetic dogs.

-Hide N’ Slide is just what it sounds like — you hide dog treats or kibbles inside the different compartments and your dog needs to learn how to release them by sliding the cups and rotating the flaps.
+This toy is just what it sounds like.
+You simply hide dog treats or kibbles inside the different compartments, and let your dog figure out how to release them by sliding the cups and rotating the flaps.

-This game has a real wood look to it, but it’s actually made from a stronger material that’s more durable and easy to clean with just warm soapy water.
-And unlike wood, this won’t splinter or break while your dog is playing (but don’t let your dog chew on it).
+The game has a real wood look to it, but it’s actually made from a stronger material that’s more durable and easy to clean with just warm soapy water.

-Furthermore, there are no removable parts that your dog can pull out, which help to keep the toy intact and safe for playing.
+On top of that, there are no removable parts that can be pulled out, which helps to keep the toy intact and safe for playing.

-Level 2 toys, such as this one, requires dogs to solve more complex tasks, which is great if your dog is ready for new challenges that will give him that extra mental stimulation.
-However, some dogs may solve this puzzle too quickly.
+Level 2 toys, such as this one, requires dogs to solve more complex tasks.
+This is great if your pup is ready for new challenges and need more mental stimulation.
+However, keep in mind that some dogs may solve this puzzle too quickly.

-If you have a short-nosed dog such as Pug, or Boxer, the Hide N’ Slide is perfect because it has elevated play pieces that help these dogs slide around the pieces and get to the treats easily.
+By the way, if you have a short-nosed dog, such as pug or boxer, the Hide N’ Slide is perfect because it has elevated play parts that help these dogs slide around the pieces and get to the treats easily.